memlayeronbtc/memlayer-btc2024/README.md

 These serverless functions extend the gateway server by handling TXs and storing TX-related data on Firebase's real-time database.
 We store BTC and ETH address pairs so Memlayer can correctly send tokens to their designated addresses.

 ### btc-workers
 There are worker scripts directly interacting with a BTC full-node for picking up deposit TXs and sending out withdraw TXs.
+A bitcoin full node with ord 0.19.0 for getting mempool and block TXs.
+BTC worker scripts were written in javascript to decode BTC rune deposit TXs and in python to send out the rune withdraw requests.

 ## Challenges we ran into
 We had to prioritize ease-of-use and speed for this hackathon, and then enhance the security aspect for future extensions.